 - A computer with root privileges

-Before switching from Ubuntu 20.04 (Focal Fossa) to Ubuntu 22.04 (Jammy Jellyfish), make a complete backup of your data.
-Check for default behavior for the release upgrader by using the cat/more or less command:
+Before switching from Ubuntu 20.04 (Focal Fossa) to Ubuntu 22.04 (Jammy Jellyfish), completely back up your data.
+Furthermore, check for default behavior for the release upgrader by using the cat/more or less command:

-make sure prompt is set to LTS as shown below:
+Make sure the prompt is set to LTS, as shown below:

 # Default behavior for the release upgrader.
 [DEFAULT] # Default prompting and upgrade behavior, valid options: # # never - Never check for, or allow upgrading to, a new release. # normal - Check to see if a new release is available.
 If more than one new # release is found, the release upgrader will attempt to upgrade to # the supported release that immediately succeeds the # currently-running release. # lts - Check to see if a new LTS release is available.
 The upgrader # will attempt to upgrade to the first LTS release available after # the currently-running one.
 Note that if this option is used and # the currently-running release is not itself an LTS release the # upgrader will assume prompt was meant to be normal.
 Prompt=lts /etc/update-manager/release-upgrades (END)